blawidris/blawidris/README.md

 ### Hi there, <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am a self-taught software developer passionate about solving problems to improve usability and functionality of websites and systems and love to learn new things.
+Meet Idris: a self taught software developer with HTML, CSS, JS, Vue.js, PHP/Laravel, and Dart/Flutter.
+I have a talent for creating engaging digital experiences and am experienced in UI/UX design.
+My track record of success extends to mentoring and instructing others in software development.
+I stay current with the latest industry trends and best practices through ongoing learning and collaboration with peers.

 ### What I do?